Twasi/twasi-docs/docs/getting-started/plugin-variables.md

     }
 ```

-If you changed the signature of your Variable-controller-class the syntax above will throw an error.
+If you changed the signature of your Variable-controller-classes constructor the syntax above will throw an error.
 You can use this syntax instead:

 ```java
     registerVariable(new TimeVariable(this, otherParameters));